REACH Program for Preventing Alcohol Misuse and Sexual Assault in Bisexual Women

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-Is the REACH Program safe for humans?
+What prior data suggests that the REACH Program is safe for participants?

 This trial is for bisexual+ women aged 18-24 who drink more than the recommended limit on multiple occasions, have been sexually active in the past month, and have a history of sexual victimization.
 Participants must not be at current suicide risk or experiencing alcohol withdrawal symptoms.Inclusion Criteria